redhat-developer/odo/docs/proposals/operator-hub.md

 3. In future, we might want to add support for services to DevFile so as to spin up components linked with services

+## TODO
+1. Need more clarity around how to create the service/operand using the CRDs in interactive and non-interactive mode.

 ## GitHub issues related to this task